tsimeonov/Computer-Science/Computer Science/01_Introduction to Programming 1/notes.md

 - Computer screens are made up of tiny dots
 - Thse dots are called pixels
 - The pixels are arranged into a grid

+---

+- In p5.js we create an area of pixels on a webpage we can draw to:
+- This is called the canvas
+- A canvas needs a width and height in pixels